john-kidd/patterns/composition/pipeline/README.md

-# workflow
+# pipeline

-Workflow provides a pattern for chaining functions together.
+Pipeline provides a pattern for chaining functions together.

 The pattern offers 3 variations: